PetarWho/OddsCalculatorPage/README.md

 # OddsCalculatorPage
 If it sees % it will calculate the sum :)
+<h5> Made for checking CSGO website cases' odds of profit.
 <br>
 <a href = "https://petarwho.github.io/OddsCalculatorPage/"> Click here to go there </a>